PhrontHQ/mod/ui/visual-style.mod/exploration.md

 - **`controlSelectionColor`**:

   - _Default (light)_: `rgba(252 252 252, 1)`
-  - _Usage_: Use when you want to show that a selection is or has bee made.
-So for a slider, if it's not been used by the user, the knowb/thumb/handle would have the controlColor.
-But while being used, it could take the controlSelectinColor, and it could even keep that controlSelectinColor once the interation is over to highlight the fact that a new value was selected
+  - _Usage_: Use when you want to show that a selection is or has been made, as for the selected item in a list.
   - _Example_: Selected dropdown options, active tabs

 - **`controlSelectionBackgroundColor`**:

   - _Default (light)_: `rgba(252 252 252, 1)`
-  - _Usage_: Use when a selection is or has bee made.
-So for a slider, if it's not been used by the user, the track left to the thumb/handle/knob, which represent the value selected, should be of controlSelectionBackgroundColor, which defaults to controlBackgroundColor.
-The part of the track right to the thumb/handle/knob should be of controlBackgroundColor.
-This should be used as well for select list items.
+  - _Usage_: Use when a selection is or has bee made, such as if you want to change the background color of an entire list to indicate a selection has been made.
   - _Example_: value selected with a slider, selected items in a list

 - **`controlHoverColor`**: